Configurators

 terraform

-A Jinja2 template that is processed with the Terraform state JSON file as its variables.
+A Jinja2 template or runtime expression that is processed with the Terraform state JSON file as its variables as well as the Result template variables variables documented above for Shell.
 See the Terraform providers’ schema documentation for details but top-level keys will include “resources” and “outputs”.

 Specifies which outputs defined by the Terraform module that will be set as the operation’s outputs.
 If omitted and the Terraform configuration is specified inline, all of the Terraform outputs will be included.
 But if a Terraform configuration directory was specified instead, its outputs need to be declared here to be exposed.